PackmanDude/EvenOrOdd/README.md

 # EvenOrOdd
-Example of an 'Even or Odd' made in pure C.
+Example of an 'Even or Odd' made in just C.

 Demo: